yiisoft/yii2/docs/guide/structure-controllers.md

 ```

-## Creating Actions
+## Creating Actions <a name="creating-actions"></a>

-You can create actions in two ways: inline actions and standalone actions.
-An inline action is
-defined as a method in the controller class, while a standalone action is a class extending
-[[yii\base\Action]] or its child class.
-Inline actions take less effort to create and are often preferred
-if you have no intention to reuse these actions.
-Standalone actions, on the other hand, are mainly
-created to be used in different controllers or be redistributed as [extensions](structure-extensions.md).

-### Inline Actions

-Inline actions are defined in terms of *public* `action*` methods in controller classes.
-The following code defines
+Creating actions can be as simple as defining the so-called *action methods*.
+An action method is
+a *public* method whose name starts with the word `action`.
+The return value of an action method represents
-two actions `index` and `hello-world`.
+the response data to be sent to end users.
+The following code defines two actions `index` and `hello-world`:

 ```php
 namespace app\controllers;